On the finiteness of twists of irreducible symplectic varieties: Preliminaries

 We note that $G^{1}$ is a normal subgroup of $G$ of finite index, since

 Then the exact sequence (\ref{ex seq}) induces the exact sequence

 Since $G^{1}$ is of finite index in $G^{0}$, the image of the right arrow is also of finite index, and so it is isomorphic to $\Z^{r}$.
 Therefore, replacing $G^{0}$ with $G^{1}$, we may assume that $G^{0}$ is stable under the $\Gamma$-action.
+Then $K$ is also stable under the $\Gamma$-action.
+Therefore, by \cite[Proof of D.1.7]{Degtyarev}, $H^1 (\Gamma, G)$ is finite. \end{proof}